MalinkyZubr/Docker-Tutorial-Notes/Tutorial.md

 you will always see a port the container is operating on

+docker ps -a

+this displays docker run history

 ## container port
 so how do you operate with two containers run on the same port without interfering?